unibz-core/money-ontology/README.md

 ## Project Structure

 * [/ontouml](/ontouml) contains files related to the conceptual version of ROM-VC, which was modelled in OntoUML.
+* [/owl](/owl) contains files related to the gUFO-based implementation of ROT, represented in OWL.

 ## Reusing .vpp files

 * To open and edit .vpp files, use [Visual Paradigm](https://www.visual-paradigm.com)
+* To open and edit .ttl files, use [Protégé](https://protege.stanford.edu/)

 ## Built With